‘Race to the Treasure’ Board Game Review

 What is a Peaceable Kingdom board game?

-One Hundred Toys kindly offered to send us a Peaceable Kingdom board game so we could test out this ‘one for all and all for one’ approach ourselves.
-With an eight-year-old who can handle sophisticated game-play, and a four-year-old who can’t, we decided to try the excitingly-named Race to the Treasure board game, as it looked simple enough for my youngest, but still lots of fun (Ogres!
+One Hundred Toys kindly offered to send us a Peaceable Kingdom board game.
+This meant we could test out this ‘one for all and all for one’ approach ourselves.
+Our testers were an eight-year-old who can handle sophisticated game-play, and a four-year-old who can’t.
+So we decided to try the excitingly-named Race to the Treasure board game, because it looked simple enough for my youngest, but still lots of fun (Ogres!
 Treasure!) for my eldest too.

 Setting Up Before Play

 The game also comes with two wooden dice – one numbered, the other with letters.
 Players use these dice before the game proper begins, as a way to randomly position the key and lunchbox pieces.